NorthernTempest/wandering_bastion/docs/lore/creature/index.md

   - overview
   - lore/creature
 ---
+The [Wandering Bastion](../../index.md) campaign setting is filled with life.
+Some of it will kill you.
+Some of it will leave you alone.
 ## [Species](./species/index.md)

 Information about these species is categorized by creature types according to 5e D&D.